Banking on trust- Test automation to the rescue

 When we think of a bank, the first thing which comes to our mind is “Trust”. we trust that our money is safely accounted for at the bank.
 With this trust in hand, banking has evolved into the nerve center of all financial activities around the world.
 Over centuries now the banking system has evolved into an ecosystem for personal and commercial transactions across the globe.

 The last few years have seen a rapid evolution of technology involving: mobile banking, digital money, wallets, crypto currencies and blockchain.
-Essentially the retail space has seen big leaps in innovation thanks to the availability of affordable technology in hardware, software and communications infrastructure.
+Essentially the retail space has seen big leaps in innovation thanks to the availability of affordable technology in cloud-native, hardware, software and communications infrastructure.
 Quite literally the smartphone that a banking consumer possesses is exponentially more powerful than the server systems that were used for banking a few years ago.
 This has opened the floodgates on innovation and created a revolution of sorts giving birth to the what is now popularly known as “FinTech”.

 The level of service that the consumer expects today coupled with the increasing popularity of new-age fintech companies have resulted in banks having to re-invent themselves and level the playing field by offering new products across the digital landscape.